 Spring also brings the opportunity to consider the menu you are providing your pet and whether there’s some room for a need for change in choices of daily meals.

 New pet owners are strongly recommended to consult with their vet before making any changes.

-What do vets do?
-Beach dog accidents, dogs, cats eating the wrong foods, dog microchipping, dog and cat routine treatments, Christmas pet accidents, winter dog, cat accidents, pets eating chocolate, Vet A&E, dental, worming, fleas.
+How vets help pets, dogs, cats, pet rabbits.
+Beach dog accidents, dogs, cats eating toxic foods, pet microchipping, dog and cat routine treatments, Christmas pet accidents, winter and summer dog and cat accidents, pets eating chocolate, Vet A&E, dental, worming, fleas.
 Vet and pet insurance claims.
 Petcheck.UK.Keep reading

 \\\ Pet Treats

 Some vets believe pet treats should be no more than 10% of the total daily pet diet and there’s no need to buy high street snacks, high in sugar, fats, and often preservatives.

 Treats come in all shapes and sizes and in a huge variety of foods.
 From special dog crisps and popcorn to venison slices for cats, even specially made cabor (chocolate-like) pet easter eggs hit our pet stores so that pets can join in the festivities.

 Of course, it’s the owners at fault for wanting our pets to enjoy their lives to the maximum but we may be doing more harm than good.
 Offering some safe and healthy vegetables to dogs is not a major problem, high in minerals and low in calories and keeps them chewing on them for some time whilst avoiding giving pets hard items such as bones which can damage teeth and also splinter, hurting their mouth and cause bleeding.